yashwanthrajadurai/Illegal-Data-Leakage-with-AI-ProjectWorkPhase-I/README.md

 ## Requirements
 <!--List the requirements of the project as shown below-->
-* Operating System: Requires a 64-bit OS (Windows 10 or Ubuntu) for compatibility with deep learning frameworks.
+* AI-based behavioral anomaly detection
-* Development Environment: Python 3.6 or later is necessary for coding the sign language detection system.
+* Semantic fingerprinting for sensitive data identification.
-* Deep Learning Frameworks: TensorFlow for model training, MediaPipe for hand gesture recognition.
+* Integration of external threat-intelligence sources.
-* Image Processing Libraries: OpenCV is essential for efficient image processing and real-time hand gesture recognition.
+* Reduced false positives compared to rule-based DLP systems.
-* Version Control: Implementation of Git for collaborative development and effective code management.
+* Scalable and automated threat analysis pipeline.
-* IDE: Use of VSCode as the Integrated Development Environment for coding, debugging, and version control integration.
+* Real-time leakage risk scoring and alert generation
-* Additional Dependencies: Includes scikit-learn, TensorFlow (versions 2.4.1), TensorFlow GPU, OpenCV, and Mediapipe for deep learning tasks.
+* Use of VSCode as the Integrated Development Environment for coding, debugging, and version control integration.

 ## System Architecture
 <!--Embed the system architecture diagram as shown below-->